-YIELD: 10 pancakes
+YIELD: Makes 10 pancakes

 oats (quick-cooking or old fashioned)

-1. In small bowl, combine peanut butter and 1/3 cup honey; mix well.
-Set aside.
+In small bowl, combine peanut butter* and 1/3 cup honey; mix well.
+Set aside**.

 Add egg and oil to oats mixture; blend well.
 Add to dry ingredients all at once; stir with fork just until dry ingredients are moistened.
 (Do not overmix.)

 For each pancake, drop scant 1/4 cup batter onto hot griddle; spread into 4-inch circle.
 Turn pancakes when edges are covered with bubbles and begin to look cooked.
-(Note: These thicker pancakes take longer to cook than traditional pancakes.)
+(Note: These thicker pancakes take longer to cook than traditional pancakes.)***

-*Substitute soy nut butter for peanut butter in spread. * Extra pancakes can be frozen up to 1 month.
+***Extra pancakes can be frozen up to 1 month.
 Cool completely, then stack with waxed paper between cakes.
 Transfer to freezer bag or airtight container and seal.
 To reheat, arrange 2 pancakes on microwave-safe plate.
 Microwave at medium (50%) until heated through.